ryananhtuan-nguyen/chess-game-nextjs/README.md

 ## Current issues:
   - The game logic is not fully implemented yet.
 Missing:
-    + Check
     + Checkmate
     + Castling
-  - More tests to be implemented.

 ## What's next?